alee046/Texas/README.md

 ICEBOX
 ------
-*As a user, I want some dope game modes so I can be l33t and shit.
+*As a user, I want some dope game modes.
-*As a user, I want a message box so I can talk shit whilst owning the opposing player with a hand that he can see.
+*As a user, I want a message box so I can talk crap whilst owning the opposing player with a hand that he/she can see.
-*As a user, I want a button in the middle of the gameboard that when pressed, a shiny disco ball will rise FROM the floor with colorful lights blinking everywhere.
-If this function is not implemented this game is absolutely pointless.----THIS WILL BE MY #1 MVP
 *As a user, when I visit the site, I see a game mode selection choice, so that I can play the game regular or reverse.
 *As a new user who is not familiar with Texas Hold 'em, when I visit the site I see a link to a README explanation of the rules.